 Trends affecting our industry

-The global tobacco industry continues to be a substantial contributor to the economies of many countries and the livelihoods of millions of people across the globe, both directly and indirectly.
+The tobacco industry remains a substantial contributor to the economies of many countries and the livelihoods of millions of people across the globe, including farmers, retailers and those employed in the tobacco supply chain.

-However, regulation of the industry also continues to increase.
-This includes the introduction of plain packaging in Australia, graphic health warnings on packs, tougher restrictions on smoking in enclosed public places and some bans on shops displaying tobacco products at the point of sale.
+These restrictions include the introduction of plain packaging, product-specific regulation, graphic health warnings on packs, tougher restrictions on smoking in enclosed public places and bans on shops displaying tobacco products at the point of sale.